cocode/firedata/README.md

 # FireData
 Project Status: Under development

+This project displays data about the California fire season.

+The data can be viewed here: https://cocode.github.io/firedata/

 This project scrapes data from cal fire, and other sites.
 CalFire's incident site doesn't directly provide the information I wanted, nor visualizations: